Ms. Serdia Holcombe

-Welcome to the Year of the Wildebeest!
+Welcome to the Year of the Honey Bee!

-I strongly believe that parental involvement is extremely important to be successful in the classroom.
+I strongly believe that parental involvement is essential to be successful in the classroom.

 Ms. Elisha James

-Welcome to the 2018 – 2019 Year of the Wildebeest!
+Welcome to the Year of the Honey Bee!

 Greetings to all the AISM Families, new and returning ones,